 - A ton of built-in site management options.

 - Access to thousands of modules and themes.

 - The ability to customize every aspect of your experience.

 - The platform is quite complicated to learn as compared to WordPress or Joomla.

 - Requires a hosting service and domain name as it doesn’t offer to hosted service like WordPress and Joomla.

 - The setup process is very time-consuming and lengthy if you’re using a lot of modules.

 - You should have basic knowledge of HTML and other web coding languages.

 - Extension updates are not always compatible with the backend.

-1. WordPress is an ideal option for CMS that’s simple and quick to install.
+- WordPress is an ideal CMS option that is simple and quick to install.
 WordPress is an excellent CMS for beginners and is fast to set up, easy to customize with available in millions of different templates.